DivanteLtd/shopware2vuestorefront/FAQ.md

 These features can be added by your agency if the project dates require you to start right away.
 If the client can wait - it's better to wait for more advanced integration that we're currently building

-### How it relates to Vue Storefront 2.0?
+### How it relates to Vue Storefront Roadmap?

 The `shopware2vuestorefont` project is dedicated to Vue Storefront 1.11.
 Vue Storefront 1.x will be covered by Long Term Support by 1-2 years.
-The  `shopware-pwa` is being built on Vue Storefront 2.0.
+The  `shopware-pwa` is being built on Vue Storefront Next architecture.
 More than using just the native data formats it will be based on StorefrontUI (http://storefrontui.io) implementing the best of Google Retail playbook strategies.
 It's worth waiting for it!

 ### Will the `shopware2vuestorefront` be actively maintained/developed?
 We're now fully focused on `shopware-pwa`, looking forward to finding community-based maintainers taking care of `shopware2vuestorefront`, however, it's hard for us to say.